-Firstly you’ll want to zoom into the map close enough so that you can see that you’re tracking the right street or trail (you can now max zoom in on the map and still see the heatmap track).
+Firstly you’ll want to zoom into the map close enough so that you can see that you’re tracking the right street or trail.
 When you have found the location where you would like to start your route, go to the bottom left corner of your screen and tap on the blue circle with the + sign.
 Click ‘Create New —> Route.’
-From here you can drop you first pin and begin creating your route.
+From here you can click on the map to mark your starting point.

 Some tips on drawing a route